Updated:

 FedRAMP compliance: a checklist

 FedRAMP (Federal Risk and Authorization Management Program) is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
 It was established to ensure that cloud services used by federal agencies meet consistent security standards and requirements.
-The program aims to accelerate the adoption of secure cloud solutions while reducing costs and duplicated efforts across government agencies.
+The program aims to accelerate the adoption of secure cloud solutions while reducing costs and duplicated efforts across government security agencies.

 The FedRAMP process involves rigorous security assessments conducted by Third Party Assessment Organizations (3PAOs) that evaluate cloud service providers against federal security controls.
 Cloud providers must demonstrate compliance with specific security requirements based on NIST guidelines and receive an Authority to Operate (ATO) from a federal agency or Joint Authorization Board (JAB).
 Once authorized, these services are listed in the FedRAMP Marketplace, making them available for use by other federal agencies.